-The following numbers of children’s detentions were provided by SEM from 2017 to 2020:
+The following numbers regarding child detention were provided by the SEM from 2018 to 2022:

-According to a report of the National Commission for the Prevention of Torture (NCPT), two cantons (Geneva and Neuchâtel) formally prohibit the detention of minors (including those of 15 and above) in their cantonal law, while five (Basel-Land, Jura, Obwald, Nidwald, Vaud) do not order administrative detention as a matter of principle.
-In several other cantons, no detention of minors has been registered in 2017 and 2018.
-On the other side, ten cantons have communicated having placed minors in administrative detention (Aargau, Basel-Stadt, Bern, Glarus, St-Gallen, Solothurn, Uri, Valais, Zug, Zurich).
+According to a report published by the National Commission for the Prevention of Torture (NCPT) in 2019, two cantons (Geneva and Neuchâtel) formally prohibit the detention of minors (including those of 15 and above) in their cantonal law, while five (Basel-Land, Jura, Obwald, Nidwald, Vaud) do not order administrative detention as a matter of principle.
+In several other cantons, no detention of minors was registered in 2017 and 2018.
+On the other side, ten cantons have communicated having placed minors in administrative detention in the same period (Aargau, Basel-Stadt, Bern, Glarus, St-Gallen, Solothurn, Uri, Valais, Zug, Zurich).
 The length of detention was particularly long in Bern, Valais, Zug and Zurich.
 The NCPT also highlights that most minors are detained in prisons for the execution of penalties or remand prisons, which are inadequate.

-Terre des Hommes reported in 2018 that most cantons avoid detaining whole families, however in case of non-collaboration, some cantons detain the father, while the mother and children stay in the reception centre.
+NGO Terre des Hommes reported in 2018 that most cantons avoid detaining whole families, however in case of non-collaboration, some cantons detain the father, while the mother and children stay in the reception centre.
 In some (rare) cases it can also happen that a single parent or both parents are detained, while the children are placed in foster care or a home.
-If a mother of a baby is detained, it occurs that the baby is placed in detention with her.
+If a mother of a baby is detained, it can happen that the baby is placed in detention with her.
 Since the child is not formally detained in those cases, there are no data on this measure.
-This occurred especially in the cantons of Bern and Zurich, but Zurich has communicated that it ended this practice on 1 July 2018.
+This occurred especially in the cantons of Bern and Zurich, but Zurich stated that it had ended this practice on 1 July 2018.
 This practice is unlawful since the FNIA prohibits the detention of children under the age of 15.
 Furthermore, it is very problematic from the point of view of the right to family life and the best interests of the child.
 The Swiss Refugee Council’s view is that children and families should never be detained.
 The position of the Federal Council goes in the same direction.
-On 28 September 2018, the Federal Council has responded to recommendation Nr.
-4 of the Parliamentary Control of Administration stating that SEM will ask the cantons to avoid detention of children below 15 and study alternatives for the enforcement of families’ removals.
-However this cannot be guaranteed since detention is in the competence of cantonal authorities.
+On 28 September 2018, the Federal Council responded to recommendation No 4 of the Parliamentary Control of Administration by stating that the SEM will ask the cantons to avoid detention of children below 15 and study alternatives for the enforcement of families’ removals.
+However this cannot be guaranteed since detention is within the competence of cantonal authorities.

-As regards the conditions of detention, Article 81(3) FNIA contains special rules, which require taking into account the specific needs of vulnerable persons, unaccompanied children and families in the detention arrangements.
+As regards the conditions of detention, Article 81(3) FNIA contains special rules, which require taking into account the specific needs of vulnerable persons, unaccompanied children and families in detention arrangements.
 However, it is not clear how exactly this provision is translated into practice, particularly since ordinary prisons are often used for carrying out immigration detention despite this being forbidden by law (with exceptions).
-In particular, minors are not always separated from adults in practice, which led the National Council Control Committee to recommend the creation of places of detention that would be conform to the Convention on the Rights of the Child and to avoid any confinement in other facilities.
+In particular, minors are not always separated from adults in practice.
+The Committee on the Rights of the Child recommended that all cantons should take measures to prevent the placement of children with adults during different kinds of confinement, including administrative detention.
 Terre des Hommes reports that the conditions in which the detention of minors occurs are unacceptable and put them at risk of abuse, particularly if the separation from adults is not respected.

 Terre des Hommes, État des lieux sur la détention administrative des mineur.e.s migrant.e.s en Suisse, November 2018, 77.